benholmgren/csci-476-594-spring2021-private/lab03/README.md

-Examining this table, and without getting too in the weeds (as the prompt asks that we **briefly** describe what main does), we discover that for both programs, execve("/bin/sh", argv, 0) is being called.
+Examining this table, and without getting too in the weeds (as the prompt asks that we **briefly** describe what main does), we discover that for both programs the effect is that execve("/bin/sh", argv, 0) is being called.

 ### Task 2.1